 Authorization

-Wirechat offers flexible integration with multiple guards and middleware configurations to secure your application’s routes and broadcasting channels.
-This guide will help you set up and manage these configurations in a simple and clear manner, making it accessible for users of all experience levels.
+Panels offer flexible integration with multiple guards and middleware configurations to secure your application’s routes and broadcasting channels.
+This guide will help you set up and manage these configurations in a simple and clear manner.

 Guards determine how users are authenticated for each request.
-Laravel supports multiple guards, which you can configure in the config/auth.php
+Laravel supports multiple guards, which you can configure via panels.

 Default Guard Setup